File #: Int 0844-2022 Version: * Name: Establishing an office of healthcare accountability.

 c.
 Powers and duties.
 The director shall have the power and duty to:

-1. Provide recommendations to the mayor, council, comptroller, or trustees of the city pension systems regarding healthcare and hospital costs, including, but not limited to, the proportion of healthcare costs spent on hospital care;
+1. Provide recommendations to the mayor, council, comptroller, or trustees of the city pension systems regarding healthcare and hospital costs, including, but not limited to, the proportion of healthcare costs spent on hospital care.
+Such recommendations shall acknowledge and differentiate the needs of safety net hospitals and their reimbursements from Medicaid, and provide recommendations to the New York state commissioner of health to stabilize safety net hospitals;

-2. Audit city expenditures on health care costs for city employees, city retirees, and their dependents;
+2. Analyze city expenditures on healthcare costs for city employees, city retirees, and their dependents to the extent such information is publicly available;

-3. Provide, on the office’s website in a simplified and publicly accessible format, information on the costs of hospital procedures.
-Such information shall be based on any publicly available information relating to the cost of hospital procedures, including disclosures required pursuant to state and federal law, and shall be formatted in a way to allow for comparisons between procedure costs for specific hospitals; and
+3. Provide on the office’s website in a simplified and publicly accessible format, information on the publicly available price of common hospital procedures.
+Such information shall be based on any publicly available information relating to the price of hospital procedures, including disclosures required pursuant to state and federal law, and shall be formatted in a way to allow for price comparisons between hospitals for such common procedures;

 d.
 Reporting.
-One year from the effective date of the local law that added this section and annually thereafter, the director shall submit to the mayor, the speaker of the council, and the attorney general of the state of New York, and shall post conspicuously on the office’s website, a report detailing the pricing practices for hospital systems in the city of New York.
+No later than 1 year after the effective date of the local law that added this section and by January 1 annually thereafter, the director shall submit to the mayor, the speaker of the council, and the attorney general of the state of New York, and shall post conspicuously on the office’s website, a report detailing the pricing practices of hospital systems in the city.
 Such report shall include, but not be limited to, the following:

-1. A summary of any audits conducted pursuant to paragraph 2 of subdivision c of this section, including the costs of hospital procedures paid for by the city disaggregated by hospital;
+1. A summary of any analyses conducted pursuant to paragraph 2 of subdivision c of this section, including the price of common hospital procedures paid for by the city disaggregated by hospital, utilizing a baseline price, such as Medicare;

-2. A summary of prices charged for hospital procedures disaggregated by:
+2. To the extent publicly available, a summary of prices charged for common hospital procedures disaggregated by:

 (a) Hospital;

-4. To the extent available, a breakdown of each major insurance provider’s and other payer’s profit margins, employee headcounts, overhead costs, and executive salaries and bonuses; and
+4. To the extent publicly available, a breakdown of each major insurance provider’s and other payer’s profit margins, employee headcounts, overhead costs, and executive salaries and bonuses;

 LS #8621, 9141, 10286, 10508, 10509